-Water is trickled in open cooling towers.
+Water is sprayed in open cooling towers.
 In the process it evaporates, leaving the salts it contains behind.
 The evaporation loss is compensated for by a constant supply of fresh water.
-Since the make-up water also carries salts, the concentration in the system increases continuously.
+Since the top-up water also carries salts, the concentration in the system increases continuously.
 This is called thickening.
-In Germany VDI 3803 defines upper concentration limits for this point.
+In Germany VDI 3803 defines upper concentration limits for this.
 If these limits are exceeded (e.g. sulphate and chloride), either corrosion can be the result – or persistent, performance-reducing deposits are formed.
-The correct treatment of the make-up water, on the other hand, ensures durable, reliable and efficient operation.
+The correct treatment of the top-up water, on the other hand, ensures durable, reliable and efficient operation.

 German VDI guideline 2047-2 defines rules for the hygienic operation of evaporative cooling systems.
 Water treatment also plays an important role in these guidelines.